Skip To Main Content

 • Penalties for early withdrawal

-May be a good option if:
+A traditional savings account may be a good choice if:

-May be a good choice if:
+A money market account may be a good choice if:

-• If you have a savings account that’s accumulated a large amount of money, consider moving some or all of the funds to a money market account with a higher interest rate so your savings can grow faster
+You have enough money to meet minimum deposit requirements and you’re saving for either a short-term or long-term goal.
+Or, if you have a traditional savings account that’s accumulated a large amount of money, consider moving some or all of the funds to a money market account with a higher interest rate so your savings can grow even faster.

-May be a good choice if:
+A CD may be a good choice if:

 Back to top